Chair - info to follow

 She has a strong interest in the arts, is a qualified dance teacher and has performed throughout Scotland as a singer, musician and dancer.
 Elizabeth also enjoys taking an active role in her local community.

-Chris McAleavey, Depute Chief Executive, East Ayrshire Council (info to follow)
+Chris McAleavey, Depute Chief Executive (Safer Communities), East Ayrshire Council (image to follow)

 Joe McLachlan, Corporate Accounting Manager

 Joe trained as an accountant with Glasgow City Council and in 2001 was appointed Audit Manager at East Ayrshire Council with responsibility for managing internal audit client services.
 In 2004 he was appointed Corporate Accounting Manager and is responsible for managing the Corporate Accounting function within the Council.
 He is heavily involved in the Council’s transformation strategy and in the monitoring and achievement of planned savings.